 I will back my blunt yet deserving gating statement up shortly.

-The thought came to mind after I first attempted to sign up for the distribution of blog posts of method41 over Facebook’s network as I have done for about 8 years with The Venture Company articles and to complement our buzzing Twitter feed.
+After I first attempted to sign up for the distribution of blog posts of method41 over Facebook’s network, the thought came to mind as I have done for about 8 years with The Venture Company articles and to complement our buzzing Twitter feed.

 Just so my global audience understands what we are talking about: